Enabling and Configuring Storage Analytics

 After you have enabled Storage Analytics with your initial configuration, you can always get your current settings by calling the Get Blob Service Properties, Get Table Service Properties, or Get Queue Service Properties operation.

-If you want to change your Storage Analytics settings for a storage service, call the Set Blob Service Properties, Set Table Service Properties, or Set Queue Service Properties operation again.
+To change Storage Analytics settings for a storage service, call the Set Service Properties operation again.
 Ensure that your new XML request body retains your desired configuration options, such as enabling/disabling Storage Analytics and/or a retention policy for the service.
 Each time one of these operations is called, it changes the applicable service’s settings immediately.